System64fumo/syslock/README.md

 Syslock is a simple lockscreen for wayland written in gtkmm4<br>

 > [!CAUTION]
-> This is heavily work in progress,<br>
-> The session lock protocol is not yet implemented and other features are missing.<br>
+> While ext session lock has been implemented,<br>
+> It is currently disabled as it does not behave as intended.<br>
+> I don't know why or how it breaks, Feel free to make a commit if you do.<br>
 > As long as this warning is still present the program is considered unsafe for daily use.<br>

 # Configuration